samlessheart/samlessheart/README.md

 - 👋 Hi, I’m @samlessheart
-- 👀 I’m interested in doing stuff in programming
+- 👀 I’m interested in creating stuff in programming
 - 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on ....
 - 📫 How to reach me Email - cyrilekta@gmail.com